I can’t believe I’m actually saying this but ~back in my day~

 It just doesn’t hit the same anymore.

 Nowadays, it’s just sharing articles online.
-While yes, I agree that it is a much more efficient way to spread information since everyone from little timmy to that senior on the street corner has their own electronic device – it also loses the weight newspapers give when it comes to the content you’re seeing.
+While yes, I agree that it is a much more efficient way to spread information since everyone has an electronic device.
+It also loses the weight newspapers give when it comes to the content you’re seeing.

 “Truth is a point of view, but authenticity can’t be faked.” – Peter Guber